 While hackers are typically thought of and depicted in the media as breaking into a network from a remote location, in fact the reality is quite different.
 Today, very often a network breach begins with a physical breach.
 Using social engineering, picking a lock, or otherwise breaking into a facility can be the fastest and easiest way for a cyber criminal to get easy access to the network.
 Once inside, they can steal a laptop or other device, or slip into a server room and simply plug in.

 For this reason, physical security has become more important than ever before.
 While this discipline has always been fundamental to protecting an organization and its people from workplace violence, theft, vandalism, and other risk, now it is also a critical cybersecurity measure.

 The opposite perspective is also true; a cyber breach can be the first step in engineering a physical break-in.
 Using a vulnerable entry point – which in the IoT world could be a Wi-Fi camera or something as esoteric as a smart fish tank or a gas pump – criminals can disarm alarm systems and electronic locks, making it easy to walk into a facility and commit theft or other crimes.
 Worse, all these IoT devices can be hijacked to become digital assets in wide-scale criminal activity.

-ASIS International, who produces GSX, has been a pioneer in recognizing the merging of physical and cybersecurity.
+ASIS International, who produces GSX+, has been a pioneer in recognizing the merging of physical and cybersecurity.
 Bringing speakers like Keren Elazari to the forefront each year has helped both physical security professionals and cybersecurity experts better understand how neither can properly function without the other.
 It is the responsibility of every citizen, consumer, and business owner to ensure that correct security protocols are in place at all times.
 As every hacker knows, it takes only the slightest crack in the cyber armor to enable a devastating attack.
-Read more details about Elazari’s session as well as other cybersecurity education and training available in Atlanta at GSX.
+Read more details about Elazari’s session as well as other cybersecurity education and training available with GSX+.